 Adjudication determinations under the Act are generally issued within 10 business days of the date the adjudication response was required.
 The respondent must pay the ‘adjudicated amount’.
 If it remains unpaid, the contractor can seek to have the determination registered as a judgement debt then commence debt recovery proceedings.

-It is important as a contractor in construction to be familiar with the above payment claim process and to be aware of the rights conferred by the Act to ensure you get paid.
+It is important as a contractor in construction to be familiar with the above payment claim process and to be aware of the rights conferred by the Security of Payment Act to ensure you get paid.
 To summarise, contractors have the following general protections under the Act: